LutuluM/Robot-Arena-Money-Cheat/README.md

 If it succeeded then the program should say "Write Success"

-the game graphics however won't update until you buy or sell an item.
+The game graphics however won't update until you buy or sell an item.

-alternatively you can always use the built in cheat by pressing '$', however it doesn't give as mush money.
+Alternatively you can always use the built in cheat by pressing '$', however it doesn't give as mush money.